Online Bin Packing with Predictions: Experimental Evaluation

 We fix the size of the sequence to $n=10^6$.
 We set the bin capacity to $k=100$, and we also scale down each item to the closest integer in $[1,k]$.
-This choice is relevant for applications such as Virtual Machine placement, as we explained in Section~\ref{sect:vm}.
+This choice is relevant for applications such as Virtual Machine placement (Section~\ref{sect:vmsection}), as explained in Section~\ref{sect:vmsection}.
 We generate two classes of input sequences.

-{\em Sequences from a fixed distribution.} For Weibull benchmarks, the input sequence consists of items generated independently and uniformly at random, for the shape parameter set to $sh=3.0$.
-For BPPLIB benchmarks, each item is chosen uniformly and independently at random from the item sizes in one of the benchmark files; this file is also chosen uniformly at random.
+For Weibull benchmarks, the input sequence consists of items generated independently and uniformly at random, and the shape parameter is set to $sh=3.0$.
+For BPPLIB benchmarks, we first select a file of the benchmark uniformly at random, then generate input items from the chosen file, again uniformly at random.

-{\em Sequences from an evolving distribution.} \ Here, the distribution of the input sequence changes every 50000 items.
-Namely, the input sequence is the concatenation of $n/50000$ subsequences.
-For Weibull benchmarks, each subsequence is a Weibull distribution, whose shape parameter is chosen uniformly at random from $[1.0,4.0]$.
-For BPPLIB benchmarks, each subsequence is generated by choosing a file uniformly at random, then generating $50000$ items uniformly at random from that specific file.

-\subsection{Compared algorithms, predictions and error}
+\subsection{Compared Algorithms, Predictions and Error}

-We evaluate \hybrid using \firstfit, for $\lambda \in \{0, 0.25, 0.5, 0.75, 1 \}$.
+We evaluate \hybrid for $\lambda \in \{0, 0.25, 0.5, 0.75, 1 \}$, based on \firstfit.
 This means that {\sc Hybrid}(0) is identical to \firstfit, whereas {\sc Hybrid}(1) is identical to \pp. We fix the size of the profile set to $m=5000$.
-To ensure a time-efficient and simplified implementation of \pp, we use the \firstfitdec algorithm~\cite{10.5555/241938.241940} to compute the profile packing, instead of an optimal algorithm. \firstfitdec first sorts items in the non-increasing order of their sizes and then applies the \firstfit algorithm to pack the sorted sequence.
-Using \firstfitdec helps reduce the time complexity, in particular with regards to \adaptive, which must compute a new profile packing every time it updates the frequency prediction.
-The experimental results only improve by using an optimal profile packing instead of \firstfitdec.
+To simplify the implementation of \pp, we use the algorithm \firstfitdec~\cite{10.5555/241938.241940} to compute the profile packing, instead of an optimal algorithm.
+Specifically, \firstfitdec first sorts items in the non-increasing order of their sizes and then packs the sorted sequence using \firstfit.
+Using \firstfitdec helps reduce the time complexity, and the results only improve by using an optimal algorithm for profile packing, instead.